Futures: Seize Future Market Opportunities with Strategic Futures Trading

 Understanding Futures Trading

-• Speculators also participate in futures trading, aiming to profit from price movements without actually owning the physical commodity.
+• Speculators also participate in futures trading, aiming to profit from price without actually owning the physical commodity.

 Let's break down how futures trading works with a simple example.
 Suppose you are a wheat farmer in Canada, and you expect to harvest 1,000 bushels of wheat in three months.
 You are concerned about the price of wheat dropping by then, so you decide to enter into a futures contract to sell your wheat at the current price.